E-commerce

 Invoice not received

-Double profile validation before sending
+Double-check the profile before sending

 No stock reservation

-Gap between shipment and payment
+Mismatch between shipment and payment

 Reserve with an expiration date